webdigga/divorce-coach/src/posts/are-couples-putting-divorce-on-hold-due-to-the-cost-of-living-crisis.md

 ---
 Financial constraints are a significant factor preventing couples from pursuing divorce, outpacing concerns about the impact on children, recent data reveals.
 According to research conducted by Investec Wealth & Investment, 40% of married individuals in the UK who have contemplated divorce cite financial reasons as the primary obstacle to proceeding.
 This surpasses worries about the well-being of their children, with 39% attributing their hesitation to potential familial repercussions.

 The study also indicates that one in ten people have contemplated divorcing their partner but ultimately chose not to proceed.
-Faye Church, a chartered senior financial planner at Investec, emphasizes the pivotal role of financial considerations in the decision-making process, underscoring how the cost of divorce often renders it unfeasible for many.
+Faye Church, a chartered senior financial planner at Investec, emphasises the pivotal role of financial considerations in the decision-making process, underscoring how the cost of divorce often renders it unfeasible for many.

 Moreover, financial anxieties outweigh concerns about familial reactions to divorce, with a quarter of respondents citing family response as the primary reason for remaining in unhappy marriages.
 Only 22% expressed worries about their partner's ability to cope, while 11% cited apprehension about potential retribution.